seliestel/allanlab/_pages/research.md

 - Cultural anthropology
 - Critical theory

 Human rights are the basic rights and freedoms to which every human is entitled, including the right to life and liberty, freedom of thought and expression, and equality before the law, amongst others.
-In the GMS, as in many other areas of the world, these basic human rights of citizens are far from being effectively protected and safeguarded.
-Our research group is committed to support research that helps to promote these and other human rights throughout the region.
+In the GMS, as in many other areas of the world, the basic human rights are far from being effectively protected and safeguarded.
+Our group is committed to support research that helps to promote these and other human rights throughout the region.

+In line with the [UN Human Rights Council](https://www.ohchr.org/en/Issues/RuleOfLaw/Pages/Democracy.aspx), we believe that there is an “interdependent and mutually reinforcing relationship between democracy and human rights.”
+Our group aims to support research that strengthens rule of law, free elections and other essential instruments of good governance and public accountability, while also promoting grassroots democratic participation and empowerment at all levels of society.

-As an interdisciplinary group of scholars, we recognize that human rights are not just a matter of law and policy but are closely linked with social, economic, cultural and environmental factors.
+As an interdisciplinary group of scholars, we recognize that human rights are not just a matter of law and governance but are closely linked with social, economic, cultural and environmental factors.
 These factors directly affect the capacity of human individuals and communities to adapt to their environments and develop sustainably in the long term.
-Our group supports research that takes all of these links into account in order to provide a comprehensive and in-depth understanding of sustainability in the region.
+Our group supports research that takes all of these factors into account in order to provide a comprehensive and in-depth understanding of sustainability in the region.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/laos_women.jpg){: style="width: 400px; float: left; border: 10px; margin: 10px"}